evgenyneu/evgenii.com/resume/index.md

 * Designed and implemented an eCommerce web site using .NET MVC, jQuery and jQuery UI frameworks.
 * Developed custom content management system, order and user account management, promotion components.
 * Performed custom integration with Authorize.net and PayPal payment services and UPS shipping service.
-* Developed an API that allows partners to place orders.

 ### September 2008 – July 2009